-Alternative login options
+Custom login options

 Important

-Option 1.
-Customize vcita's login page
+Option 1: Customize the default login page

 This is the simplest approach for customizing your login page.